bruno-ponne/coding-the-past/_posts/2023-05-15-Z-score-in-R.md

 ---
 layout: post
 author: Bruno Ponne
-title: Z score in R
+title: How to calculate and visualize Z scores in R
 attributes:
   - e: Easy
   - e: R